DanielMSchmidt/danceTrainingCompanion/README.md

 ## Frontend

-- Normal yeoman webapp with React + Backbone (+ Marionette)
+- Normal yeoman webapp with React + Flux
-- tests would be really cool
+  - Flux should be emnbraced soon, first I need to understand it